tyeoh9/tyeoh/projects/cs180/project5/project5.md

     </div>
 </div>
 <div class="image-wrapper">
-    <i>results on digits from teh test set with varying nosie levels</i>
+    <i>results on digits from the test set with varying noise levels</i>
 </div>

 you can see that as the noise gets larger, the denoised output gets progressively worse. this is expected since it is harder for the denoiser to map back to the original, clean image.